Military Assistance Command, Vietnam – Studies and Observations Group: Daniel Boone

 Due to the disclosure of the cover name Shining Brass in a U.S. newspaper article, SOG decided that new cover designations were necessary for all of its operational elements.
 The Laotian cross-border effort was renamed Prairie Fire and it was combined with Daniel Boone in the newly created Ground Studies Group (OPS-35).
 All operations conducted against North Vietnam were now designated Footboy.
 These included Plowman maritime missions, Humidor psychological operations, Timberwork agent operations, and Midriff air missions.

 Never happy with its long-term agent operations in North Vietnam, SOG decided to initiate a new program whose missions would be shorter in duration, conducted closer to South Vietnam, and carried out by smaller teams.
 Every effort would be expended to retrieve the teams when their missions were accomplished.
 This was the origin of STRATA, the all-Vietnamese Short Term Roadwatch and Target Acquisition teams.
 After a slow initial start, the first agent team was recovered from the north.
 The following missions were plagued with difficulties, but, after additional training, the team's performance improved dramatically.

 On 2 June 1967 SOG launched an operation against Oscar Eight, a PAVN base area located approximately 11 mi south-southwest of Khe Sanh Combat Base (16.32°N 106.678°E), believed to contain a PAVN field army headquarters.
 The target area was hit by nine B-52s which caused numerous secondary explosions, but an aerial observer could see PAVN troops in the area immediately afterwards.
 A Hatchet Force was then landed by nine H-34 Kingbees and five United States Marine Corps (USMC) CH-46s from HMM-165.
 The Hatchet Force was soon pinned down in the bomb craters and close air support aircraft were called in.
 One A-1 Skyraider was hit by flak and collided with another A-1 losing its tail and crashing into the ground killing its pilot, Lieutenant Colonel Lewis M. Robinson.
 The fighting continued throughout the night and the next morning it was decided to pull the force out.
 During the extraction two USMC UH-1E helicopter gunships from VMO-3 were shot down as was a Kingbee.
 A CH-46 succeeded in extracting part of the force, then a USAF F-4 Phantom was shot down.
 Another CH-46 came and extracted more of the force, but it was hit by antiaircraft fire and crashed from a height of 100 ft.
 The PAVN fired on the survivors in the wreckage killing many of them.
 One of the survivors, Sergeant first class Charles Wilklow was dragged into a clearing covered by PAVN machine guns to be used as bait to attract a U.S. rescue mission.
 After four days Wilklow escaped into the jungle, was seen by a reconnaissance plane and then rescued by a Kingbee.
-The raid had cost 7 U.S. dead and missing, only one of the missing, USMC Corporal Frank Cius, was released on 5 March 1973 as part of Operation Homecoming.
+The raid had cost 7 U.S. dead and missing; one of the missing, USMC Corporal Frank Cius, was released on 5 March 1973 as part of Operation Homecoming.
 More than 40 Nùngs were also killed or missing.